 8. Analog Emulation Plugins (UAD Powered Plugins)

 Instead, we are recording with digital equipment today many of us want the taste of old analog devices.

-The digital recording technology is rapidly evolved though many of us still complain that the analog recording sounds good.
+Digital recording technology is rapidly evolving though many of us still complain that analog recording sounds good.

-There is a special type of plugins available in the market which add analog taste in your digital recording.
+There is a special type of plugin available in the market that adds analog taste to your digital recording.

 Two of the most popular analog emulation plugins providers are

-In the above, I recommend UAD powered plugins, though it needs UAD plugin accelerator hardware to run on your computer.
-Waves are also good but the precision, UAD plugins provide waves don’t.
+Above, I have recommended UAD-powered plugins, though it needs UAD plugin accelerator hardware to run on your computer, the precision UAD plugins provide waves don’t.

 9. Snake Cable

-As more equipment poured in your studio the more cables and wires scatter. and when it comes to semi-pro studios there are hundreds of cables that you will fail to arrange.
+As more equipment is poured into your studio the more cables and wires scatter. and when it comes to semi-pro studios there are hundreds of cables that you will fail to arrange.

 The best solution for arranging all the cables in a clean way is using snake cables.

-If you already have your own homes studio then I know you are facing this big problem of arranging the bunch of cables behind your desk.
+If you already have your own home studio then I know you are facing this big problem of arranging the bunch of cables behind your desk.